-In this article, we’ll talk about why you need a marketing calendar and how to create one for the coming year.
-We’ll also share a free marketing calendar template for Google Sheets and Excel, as well as a US marketing calendar with the top 2023 holidays, events and social media days you should know so you never miss an engagement opportunity.
+In this article, we’ll discuss why you need a marketing calendar and how to create one for the coming year.
+We’ll also share a free marketing calendar template for Excel and Google Sheets, as well as a US marketing calendar with the top 2025 holidays, events and social media days to know so you never miss an engagement opportunity.

 What is a marketing calendar?

-A marketing calendar is a visual framework for planning your marketing activities for weeks, months or even an entire year in advance.
+A marketing calendar is a visual framework for planning marketing activities weeks, months or years in advance.

-It helps you brainstorm and plan at a high level.
 Marketing calendars can help with rolling out content strategies, remembering important dates (like seasonal campaigns) and planning distribution.
+They allow you to brainstorm and plan at a high level.

 Beyond visual organization, marketing calendars help drive revenue.
-Marketing teams that document their strategies are 313% more likely to succeed, and 70% of teams who set marketing goals end up reaching them.
+Marketing teams that document their strategies are 414% more likely to succeed, and 70% of teams set marketing goals for their marketing initiatives, projects and campaigns.

-Marketing calendars answer three key questions about content and marketing activities:
+Marketing calendars answer three questions about content and marketing activities:

 Who?
-Who is responsible for each marketing task?
-Are there enough resources to complete all of the tasks in your marketing plan?
+Who handles each marketing task?
+Are there enough resources to complete all the tasks on your marketing plan calendar?

 What?
 What upcoming tasks do we need to prioritize?
 What are the marketing plans for any seasonal deals, launches or sales?

 When?
 When does each campaign start and finish?
-When will the components of a campaign, like articles or social media posts, need to be completed?
+When will the campaign deliverables, such as articles or social media posts, need to be ready?

 Why do you need a marketing calendar?

-Once the core questions of your marketing efforts are answered, it’s easier to plan and execute marketing campaigns that are both strategic and cohesive.
+Once you answer the core questions of your marketing efforts, it’s easier to plan and execute strategic and cohesive marketing campaigns.

-Creating a marketing calendar in advance lets you capitalize on holidays, themes and events that are important to your audience.
-By using timely hashtags and creating content around trending topics, you can join global conversations and earn impressions and followers.
+Creating a marketing calendar in advance lets you capitalize on holidays, themes and events important to your audience.
+Using timely hashtags and creating content around trending topics, you can join global conversations and earn impressions and followers.

-If you’re a coffee shop, for example, you don’t want to miss out on International Coffee Day (Oct 1, 2023) as a chance to offer special promotions and drive online engagement and store traffic.
+For example, if you’re a coffee shop, you don’t want to miss out on International Coffee Day (Oct 1, 2025) as a chance to offer special promotions and drive online engagement and store traffic.

 A marketing calendar is also valuable for managing workflows and internal marketing processes.
-It can help you determine how and when content is developed and delivered.
+It can help you determine how and when to develop and deliver content.

 What are the key parts of an internal marketing calendar?

 There are different tools and frameworks for marketing calendars depending on your needs (more on those later).
-No matter which you choose, though, there are some core components to every marketing calendar:
+No matter which you choose, though, there are some core components to all types of marketing calendars:

-Now that you know the key ingredients to a successful internal marketing calendar, let’s take a look at how you can implement one for your team.
+Now that you know the ingredients to a successful internal marketing calendar, let’s examine how to implement one for your team.

 5 steps for creating an internal marketing calendar

 Omnichannel marketing campaigns should work together.
-If you’re running a Twitter campaign alongside an email marketing campaign about the same event, they should make sense side-by-side.
+If you’re running a Twitter campaign alongside an email marketing campaign about the same event, they should make sense together.

-An internal marketing calendar can help you do this while allowing you to negotiate the available resources to execute it.
+An internal marketing calendar can help you do this while giving you the resources to execute.

-Here are five steps you can follow to create an internal marketing calendar from scratch.
+Here are five steps to create an internal marketing calendar from scratch.

 Step 1: Start with your goals

-What are your goals (e.g. to drive brand awareness, introduce a new feature, etc.)?
+What are your goals (e.g., to drive brand awareness or introduce a new feature)?

 How many campaigns can you realistically run with the resources you have?